Emperor Haute Couture

-Emperor Haute Couture is the name of a 2011 Canadian oil-on-canvas painting depicting Stephen Joseph Harper PC MP who served as the 22nd Prime Minister of Canada from 6 February 2006, to 4 November 2015.
+Emperor Haute Couture is a 2011 Canadian oil-on-canvas painting depicting Stephen Joseph Harper PC MP who served as the 22nd Prime Minister of Canada from 6 February 2006, to 4 November 2015.

 The picture was created by Kingston, Ontario-based Canadian artist Margaret Sutherland.
 After being selected for a public unveiling at the Kingston Arts Council's annual juried salon at the Kingston Frontenac Public Library, the piece garnered widespread media attention.

 Sources of inspiration

 In 2012, Sutherland revealed in an interview that the title of the painting draws its inspiration from the short story "The Emperor's New Clothes" by Hans Christian Andersen.
 The painting itself is modeled after the famous painting Olympia by Édouard Manet.
 Of the many messages in the painting, Sutherland's main inspiration for drawing the portrait was due to the lack of female cabinet ministers in the Harper Government.
 The woman in the purple suit in the background of the portrait is a representation of former Harper minister Bev Oda.